cayeborreo/cayeborreo/README.md

 ## Projects
 - Most work I do are private contributions!
 Beyond those, I code for fun—my side projects are over at [caye.codes](https://caye.codes).
 - Sometimes I also write what I learn on [Medium (mcborreo)](https://mcborreo.medium.com).
-- 💌 If you like literary pieces inspired by tech terms, subscribe to my Substack [Dev Dictionary](https://devdictionary.substack.com)!
+- 💌 If you like essays inspired by tech terms, subscribe to my Substack [Dev Dictionary](https://devdictionary.substack.com)!
 I post updates on Thursdays.

 <!--